How can I copy all objects from one Amazon S3 bucket to another bucket?

 4. Select your AWS Region.

 5. Optionally, choose Copy settings from an existing bucket to mirror the configuration of the source bucket.

 Install and configure the AWS CLI

 2. Configure the AWS CLI by running the following command:

 4. Press Enter to skip the default Region and default output options.
 For more information about Amazon S3 Region parameters, see AWS service endpoints.

 Note: The AWS CLI outputs are JSON, text, or table, but not all the commands support each type of output.
 For more information, see Controlling command output from the AWS CLI.

 Copy the objects between the S3 buckets

-1. If you archived S3 objects in the Amazon Simple Storage Service Glacier storage class, restore the objects.
+1. If you archived S3 objects in the Amazon Simple Storage Service Glacier storage class, then restore the objects.

 2. Copy the objects between the source and target buckets by running the following sync command using the AWS CLI:

 aws s3 sync s3://DOC-EXAMPLE-BUCKET-SOURCE s3://DOC-EXAMPLE-BUCKET-TARGET

 Note: Update the sync command to include your source and target bucket names.